Bayesian methods to overcome the winner's curse in genetic studies: Bayesian bias correction

 \subsection{Bayesian Model Averaging (BMA)}

-The Bayesian model averaging (BMA) is a coherent and conceptually simple method devised to take into account the model uncertainty \citep[see][and references therein]{BMA:1999ys}.
+The Bayesian model averaging (BMA) is a coherent and conceptually simple method devised to take into account the model uncertainty [see \citet{BMA1999ys} and references therein].
 For the problem discussed here, the uncertainty is related to our lack of information regarding the power of the test performed in the first stage.
-If we knew say, that the power of the test is high, then we would be more confident that the signal detected is a true signal and this would be reflected in our choice of the prior.
+If we knew, say, that the power of the test is high, then we would be more confident that the signal detected is a true signal and this would be reflected in our choice of the prior.
 In the absence of such information, one could adopt the BMA methodology to increase the robustness of the Bayesian estimator.

-Assume that $\Delta$ is the quantity of inferential interest, for which a number of candidate models, say $M_1,...,M_K$, are available.
-Given the prior probability for each candidate model, $p(M_i), 1 \le i \le K$, the traditional BMA method assigns the posterior distribution given data $D$ for $\Delta$
+In the BMA paradigm, assume that $\Delta$ is the quantity of inferential interest for which a number of candidate models, say, $M_1, \ldots, M_K$, are available.
+Given the prior probability for each candidate model, $p (M_i), 1 \le i \le K$, the traditional BMA method assigns the posterior distribution given data $D$ for~$\Delta$